-Table 2: Productivity Improvements across Project Phases
+Table 2: Productivity Improvements across Project Phases (Source: Lombardi, an IBM company)

 There are several reasons for this improvement in productivity.
-First, BPM provides the key functionality necessary to define process improvement requirements and implem entation-modeling, workflow, simulation, and so on.
+First, BPM provides the key functionality necessary to define process improvement requirements and implementation-modeling, workflow, simulation, and so on.
 These are all capabilities that development teams will need to custom develop or integrate if they are using traditional application development tools.
-Second, all of those capabilities are integrated into a cohesive development environment in leading BPM suites like IBM WebSphere Lombardi Edition.
+Second, all of those capabilities are integrated into a cohesive development environment in leading BPM suites like Lombardi's.
 This integration simplifies implementation and change management.
 Finally, leading BPM suites support graphical development of process solutions-instead of requiring complex coding.
 Not only does this speed developments-it also means that less skilled technical resources are required to deploy BPM.